Nastel/tnt4j-spark/README.md

 * Detect and report task failures during execution
 * Visualize your Spark application execution (via JESL and jKoolCloud integration)

-NOTE: See https://www.jkoolcloud.com and (JESL) http://nastel.github.io/JESL/ to vizualize Spark application execution.
+NOTE: See https://www.jkoolcloud.com and (JESL) http://nastel.github.io/JESL/ to visualize Spark application execution.

 ### Using TNT4J-Spark
 TNT4J-Spark is easy, just include a few lines into your application: